MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 Let's see how to perceive the effect of deactivating an element.
 Update your code to the following:

+> [!NOTE]
+> The method `Window.Freeze()` is used to stop the execution to see the window content without exiting the application when the window only contains static elements.

 ```csharp
 Title title = new Title("New elements");
 Window.AddElement(title);